-• A delay in treatment could seriously jeopardize your life or health or the ability to regain maximum function.
+- A delay in treatment could seriously jeopardize your life or health or the ability to regain maximum function; or - Could result in severe pain.

 Medical Requests.

 You receive notice of the Benefit determination in writing or electronically within 72 hours following receipt of an approved request, considering the seriousness of your condition.